nawabahmadreshi/documentation/pages/features/journeys.md

 - **Active**: Live for your users, read-only
 - **Archived**: Not live for your users, hidden from default manager view

-You can activate a journey directly from the creation flow, or from “Start” in the Actions menus in the Journeys Manager.
+You can activate a journey directly from the creation flow, or from **Start** in the Actions menus in the Journeys Manager.
 Editing and Archiving are also accessible from the Actions menus.

 {% image src='/img/pages/features/journeys/edit-journeys.png' third center alt='edit journeys' %}

-Note that you must `clone` or `stop` a live journey to edit it.
-They are read only while live.
+Note that you must **Clone** or **Stop** a live journey to edit it.
+They are read-only while live.

 ## Visualizing Journeys Performance